radish-es/casebook-property/content/cases/waterloo.md

 the rules required in many of the facilities that I have discussed above, and lack the means to pay the required rents at others.

-> More recently, in , Hinkson C.J.S.C. stated:
+> More recently, in *Stewart*, Hinkson C.J.S.C. stated:

 >> It is apparent that very few of the emergency shelter beds are low barrier, and it appears that many of the homeless persons in the